rajuyce/k8s-demo/README.md

-Note: Fork k8s-demo Repository to your GitHub account to execute all the steps without
+Note: Fork k8s-demo Repository to your GitHub account to execute all the steps without any issues

 #### Steps
 1. Preparation